Proce2/Bot-Marketplace-Notifier/README.md

 # Axie Marketplace Notifier
 This is a Node.js application designed to monitor and notify changes in the Axie Infinity marketplace.
 It automatically checks for new or updated listings of Axies at set times.

+## What It Does
+- **Checks for new listings**: The application uses scheduled tasks to look for new or changed listings that meet your criteria.
+- **Sends notifications**: It lets you know when there are updates or new listings that match your settings.

 ## How to Install

 ### Before You Start